fictiontribe/ft-blog-gatsby/content/blog/revolutionizing-web-interactivity-with-google-web-stories/index.md

 <iframe class="amp-player-wrapper" sandbox="allow-same-origin allow-forms allow-scripts"
         src="https://aws.fortigatecnf.com/fintech-webstory"></iframe>

-## Google Web Stories Performance Tracking
+## Web Stories Performance Tracking

-You can track your Google Web Stories' performance via the typical GA Dashboard, which provides metrics like story starts, time spent, pages viewed, story completions, and offer clicks/lead capture.
+You can track your Web Stories' performance via the typical GA Dashboard, which provides metrics like story starts, time spent, pages viewed, story completions, and offer clicks/lead capture.

-## Creating a Google Web Story
+## Creating a Web Story

-Here's a basic guide on creating a captivating Google Web Story:
+Here's a basic guide on creating a captivating Web Story:

 - **Title Slide:** Use relevant keywords and attention-grabbing imagery that centers around your content's theme.
 - **Introduction Slide:** Briefly introduce the topic and its relevance to your audience, using clear and concise language.